A robot named Milo aims to help Nelson students with social, emotional learning

-In an effort to help address many difficulties Nelson County Public Schools' special needs population face with engagement, social exchanges, social queues, and behavior and emotional regulation, the division is participating in a new program called "Robo Buddies."
+In an effort to help address many difficulties Nelson County Public Schools’ special needs population faces in the areas of engagement, social exchanges and social queues, and behavior and emotional regulation, the division is participating in a new program called “Robo Buddies.”

 Milo can repeat lessons consistently as many times as necessary.
 He’s also equipped with a small screen on his chest to reinforce learning.